mercadopago/devsite-docs/guides/salesforce/payments-configuration.en.md

 >
 > To offer payments with Pix, you must ensure that the Pix keys have been created.
 If you haven't created it yet, [click here](https://www.youtube.com/watch?v=60tApKYVnkA) and check the necessary steps.

-1. Within your Salesforce store, go to the **Merchant Tools** menu and click the **Payment Methods** option found within the Ordering group of options.
+1. Within your Salesforce Commerce Cloud store, go to the **Merchant Tools** menu and click the **Payment Methods** option found within the Ordering group of options.
 You can also find the option using the menu search engine.
 2. To activate the Pix payment method, position yourself on the **PIX** option.
 Then, in the column "Enabled" and select the option **Yes** to enable it.
 ------------

 ### Credit card

-1. Within your Salesforce store, go to the **Merchant Tools** menu and click the **Payment Methods** option found within the Ordering group of options.
+1. Within your Salesforce Commerce Cloud store, go to the **Merchant Tools** menu and click the **Payment Methods** option found within the Ordering group of options.
 You can also find the option using the menu search engine.
 2. To activate the credit card payment method, position yourself on the **CREDIT_CARD** option.
 Then, in the column "Enabled" and select the option **Yes** to enable it.

 ## Choose the location of the means of payment